vegaprotocol/documentation/docs/node-operators/how-to/maintain-multisig-contract.md

 ## How to update the contract

 To update the multisig contract by adding or removing a validator, there are two steps:
 - Send an `IssueSignatures` transaction into the Vega network to prompt it to issue signatures to add/remove a signer.
-This signature bundle can be retrieve from a data node
+This signature bundle can be retrieved from a data node
 - Submit that signaure bundle to the Multisig Control contract on Ethereum to update the contract